 Kim is also an Adjunct Senior Fellow with the Asia-Pacific Security Program at the Center for a New American Security (CNAS) and a Visiting Senior Research Fellow at the Korean Peninsula Future Forum (KPFF) in Seoul.
 She serves on the Board of Directors of the bilateral Korea-America Association and is a member of the Council for Security Cooperation in the Asia Pacific (CSCAP) U.S. Committee, the Fissile Materials Working Group (FMWG), and the National Committee on North Korea (NCNK).

-In her first career, Ms. Kim served as the Foreign Ministry Correspondent and Unification Ministry Correspondent for South Korea’s Arirang TV News covering the Six Party Talks, North Korea, South Korean politics and foreign policy, inter-Korean relations, Northeast Asian relations, U.S. foreign and nuclear policy, and the UN.
+Kim was an Associate in the Nuclear Policy and Asia programs at the Carnegie Endowment for International Peace, and previously a Senior Fellow and Deputy Director of Non-Proliferation at the Center for Arms Control and Non-Proliferation.
+In her first career, Kim was the Foreign Ministry Correspondent and Unification Ministry Correspondent for South Korea’s Arirang TV News as part of the exclusive South Korean press corps covering the Six Party Talks, North Korea, South Korean politics and foreign policy, inter-Korean relations, north-east Asian relations, and U.S. foreign policy.

 Kim holds an MS from the Georgetown University School of Foreign Service and a BA from Syracuse University.
 She has native proficiency in Korean and English.